 Rachel will even provide case studies from her own background to illustrate how the producer-talent relationship helped create Independent Spirit Award winning DIARY OF A TEENAGE GIRL, Sundance winning SWISS ARMY MAN, and SXSW nominated BEING FRANK.

-Praise from Rachel’s Previous Stage 32 Webinars:
+Praise for Rachel’s Stage 32 Webinars:

 Rachel Crouch (Judge)